Shares fall after Argentina peso tumble, safe-havens shine

 Investors were also still assessing the damage caused by Monday's crash in Argentina after its President Mauricio Macri became the latest pro-free market, pro-reform leader to be given a beating at the polls by a populist rival.

 Battered local markets were struggling to decide which way to go.
-Government bond price and bank stocks were showing tentative signs of stabilization [L8N2593U4], but nothing compared to what was lost in Monday's mauling.
+Government bond price and bank stocks were showing tentative signs of stabilisation, but nothing compared to what was lost in Monday's mauling.

 "Yes, Argentina is a small economy.
 However, the last thing global markets want to see is another market-friendly government fall to populism and/or geopolitics," said Rabobank strategist Michael Every.